 Shinto is of Japanese origin.
 Shinto worships numerous gods, from the gods of mythology and the emperor’s people to warring feudal lords like Nobunaga Oda and Ieyasu Tokugawa, as well as Michizane Sugawara, who was feared as a vengeful spirit after his death.

-This idea is due to the fact that people originally had a culture of worshipping and respecting nature.
+This idea is because people originally had a culture of worshipping and respecting nature.

-Therefore, Shinto used nature itself, such as mountains, rocks, and waterfalls, as its deities, and even today there are still rocks and trees wrapped with shimenawa (sacred straw ropes).
+Therefore, Shinto used nature, such as mountains, rocks, and waterfalls, as its deities, and even today, rocks and trees are still wrapped with shimenawa (sacred straw ropes).

 Mirrors, swords, and sacred stones, in which deities are believed to reside, are derived from mythology.
 These sacred objects are generally kept out of sight and enshrined in the back of the shrine, as they are considered sacred.

 It is not unusual to find several deities enshrined in a single shrine.
-Among them, Amaterasu Omikami, the ancestral deity of the Emperor family, is generally regarded as the supreme deity.
+Amaterasu Omikami, the ancestral deity of the Emperor family, is generally regarded as the supreme deity.

-Since Shinto does not have a founder and it doesn’t have fixed teachings that must be followed, the word “道 (way)” is used instead of “教 (teaching)”.
+Since Shinto does not have a founder and no fixed teachings that must be followed, the word “道 (way)” is used instead of “教 (teaching).”

 Shinto: Overview of Japanese Indigenous Religion